Tobias Nowacki

 Peer-Reviewed Publications

-1. Susceptibility to Strategic Voting: A Comparison of Plurality and Instant-Runoff Elections.
+2. Susceptibility to Strategic Voting: A Comparison of Plurality and Instant-Runoff Elections.

 with Andy Eggers.

-Accepted, Journal of Politics.
+Forthcoming, Journal of Politics. [code + data]

-2. The Emergence of Party-Based Political Careers in the UK, 1801-1918
+3. The Emergence of Party-Based Political Careers in the UK, 1801-1918

 with Gary Cox.